 We now consider a second variant of the problem and a corresponding algorithm.
-In this scenario, when we are presented with a job $J_i$ , we know the loads on the machines from $d_i + 1$ requests ago, but we do not know the actual schedule or job sizes corresponding to these loads.
-We assume, however, that each job knows its sequence number i and the number of jobs already scheduled, or $i - d_i - 1$ .
-(Implicitly, the number of scheduled jobs is increasing, so $i - d_i - 1 \le k - d_k - 1$ when i < k.)
+In this scenario, when we are presented with a job J_i , we know the loads on the machines from d_i requests ago, but we do not know the actual schedule or job sizes corresponding to these loads.
+We assume, however, that each job knows i knows its sequence number i, and the number of jobs already scheduled, or $i - d_i$.
+(Implicitly, the number of scheduled jobs is increasing, so $i - d_i < k - d_k$ when i < k.)
 Our algorithm will make use of this information in its scheduling decision.
-This model corresponds to a distributed system where tasks may place themselves on an appropriate server before other tasks reveal their processing times, but through simple shared counters limited information such as the values of i and $i - d_i - 1$ is maintained.
+This model corresponds to a distributed system where tasks may place themselves on an appropriate server before other tasks reveal their processing times, but through simple shared counters limited information such as the values of i and $i - d_i$ is maintained.

 We provide an algorithm for this scenario called the Delayed Avoid Heavy algorithm.
-We describe what happens when the ith job $J_i$ arrives.
-We say that the machine with the kth smallest load from known jobs at this time has rank k.
+We describe what happens when the ith job J_i arrives.
+We say the machine with the kth smallest load from known jobs at this time has rank k.
 The algorithm uses a constant c as a parameter; this will be specified later.
 We never schedule a job on the heaviest m/c machines.
 (For convenience, we will assume that m/c is integral throughout.)
-Let b = m(1 - 1/c), i.e., the number of machines excluding the heaviest m/c.
-Let $f(J_i) = (2i - d_i)$ .
-The Delayed Avoid Heavy algorithm schedules job $J_i$ on the machine with rank $b - (f(J_i) \mod b)$ .
+Let b = m(1 - 1/c), i.e. the number of machines excluding the heaviest m/c.
+Let $f(J_i) = (2i - d_i)$.
+The Delayed Avoid Heavy algorithm schedules job J_i on the machine with rank $b - (f(J_i) \mod b)$.

 For the purpose of analysis, we will divide the jobs into groups.
-Job $J_i$ is placed in group number $\lfloor f(J_i)/b \rfloor$ .
+Job J_i is placed in group number $\lfloor f(J_i)/b \rfloor$.
+The proofs of Lemmas 4 and 5 appear in the appendix.

-LEMMA 2.2.
-Two jobs $J_i$ and $J_k$ in the same group are assigned to different machines.
+Lemma 4 Two jobs J_i and J_k in the same group are assigned to different machines.